bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 end
 ```

 This will create a number of routes for each of the `articles` and `comments` controller.
-For `Admin::ArticlesController`, Rails will create:
+For `Admin::ArticlesController`, Quails will create:

 | HTTP Verb | Path                     | Controller#Action      | Named Helper              |
 | --------- | ------------------------ | ---------------------- | ---------------------------- |